eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 ![](//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/normal1.png) ![](//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/normal10.png)

 In a similar manner, we can sample a function from a Gaussian Process.
+And, just like when we sample a number from a Normal distribution, when we sample a function from a GP, the distribution of the types of functions that we are likely to get is ultimately determined by the kernel or covariance function $$ k( \cdot, \cdot ) $$.
+Some examples of types of kernels are: